tinacms/tina.io/content/docs/tinacms-context.md

 ## Accessing contextual-editing from the CMS

-At this point, when your editors go to `/your-page-url` in edit-mode, they will be able to edit and see those changes reflected in real-time.
-Next, let's wire up the CMS so that users will be navigated to that same editing experience when clicking any document in the Document List (instead of seeing the basic editor).
+At this point, when your editors go to `/your-page-url` in edit-mode, they will be able to edit content and see those changes reflected on the page, in real-time.
+Next, let's ensure users will be navigated to that same live-editing experience (instead of the basic editor experience) every time they click on a document in the CMS Document List.

 To accomplish this, we will make use of the `RouteMappingPlugin`.